vimalavinisha/angular2-image-popup/README.md

 ## FAQS

 1. Question: **I have this error: `Cannot find name 'MousetrapInstance'`.
 What can I do?**<br>
-   Answer: Simply run `npm i --save-dev @types/mousetrap`
+   **Answer**: Simply run `npm i --save-dev @types/mousetrap`
+2. Question: **I have this error: `Error: No provider for KeyboardService`.
+What can I do?**<br>
+   **Answer**: You forgot to add .forRoot(), so KeyboardService will be never available as a service.
+Please read section "Installation" [HERE](https://ks89.github.io/angular-modal-gallery.github.io/gettingStarted).
+   This is a common design pattern for Angular libraries.
+For more info check also [this issue](https://github.com/Ks89/angular-modal-gallery/issues/94).

 ## Contributing